mcspronko/magento-2-ui-component/README.md

-# UI Component example module for Magento 2
+# Magento 2 UI Component Module example

 ## Magento DevChannel Overview
 [Magento DevChannel](https://www.youtube.com/maxpronko) is a YouTube channel created by Max Pronko.
 It provides the series of videos with the best practices for customizing Magento 2 platform.